SahilGothoskar/Sales/Normalization/readme.md

 Employment Table contains different store details like their weekly sales,unemployment percent etc
 - Primary key for this table is Employment_Id
 - Foreign key for this table is Services_ID
+#### 1st Normal Form
+- This table has one primary key which is employment_id.
+- No multi-value attributes in any columns of the table.
+- Two columns of this table do not store similar information.
+#### 2nd Normal Form
+- All requirements for 1st NF must be met.
+- Since there is no redundant data in this table, there is no need to create a separate table.
+#### 3rd Normal Form
+- All requirements for 2nd NF must be met.
+- There are no fields in this table which do not depend on primary key of the table.
+- There are no fields dependent on the primary key or any another field.

 ![](./employment.jpeg)